 Our free RES Revision sessions also provides you free mock paper questions for you to test your possibility of passing the exams.

-Using the study materials that you have, come up with your own set of notes using your preferred studying style (point form, mindmap, etc).
+Using the study materials that you have, come up with your own set of notes using your preferred studying style (point form, mindmaps, etc).

-I find mind-mapping using SimpleMind+, a free downloadable software, a particularly useful way of laying out all the connecting topics with colour coding to aid retention.
+I find mind-mapping using SimpleMind+, a free downloadable app, a particularly useful way of laying out all the connecting topics with colour coding to aid retention.